Merci93/A-Comparison-of-Selected-Method-of-Inverse-Kinematics-for-Robot-Manipulators/README.md

 The Jacobian pseudo-inverse is the best and gives the most optimal solution while the Jacobian transpose is the fastest among the three methods.

-To further understand how work and how the algorithm was developed, go through the PDF document attached.
+To further understand how it works and how the algorithm was developed, go through the PDF document attached.